eurekahealth/EurekaMD/README.md

 ## Overview

-EurekaPrompt is an advanced medical prompting framework designed to enhance the accuracy and reasoning of LLMs in medical tasks.
-Building upon the MedPrompt framework, EurekaPrompt uses an LLM Judge to provide better selection of the strongest chain of thought reasoning, ultimately leading to a 93.3% performance score on the USMLE.
+EurekaMD is an advanced medical prompting framework designed to enhance the accuracy and reasoning of LLMs in medical tasks.
+Building upon the MedPrompt framework, EurekaMD uses an LLM Judge to provide better selection of the strongest chain of thought reasoning, ultimately leading to a 93.3% performance score on the USMLE.

-This repository provides the scripts and workflows to replicate EurekaPrompt's training and evaluation process.
+This repository provides the scripts and workflows to replicate EurekaMD's training and evaluation process.

 ## Installation